knsiczarnamagia/wave3-magical-drones/datacard.md

 ### Initial Data Collection and Normalization

-The data was collected by following these steps:
+The data was gathered through the following steps:

 - Importing shapefile vectors of Polish voivodeships from the [Geofabrik portal](https://download.geofabrik.de/europe.html) into [QGIS](https://www.qgis.org)
 - Creating a grid over a selected city to prevent the program from crashing